By Logos Labs

 Feature Gaps vs Competitors

-- AI-powered guided meditations (available in Chakra Meditation Balancing)
+- Real-time AI-guided meditation (available in Chakra Meditation Balancing)

 Key Takeaways